Estimated reading time: 13 minutes

 Essentially you want to add to your kit everything you believe would benefit you or your family in the event of an emergency while travelling.

-This list is just a general idea of items you could bring along with you but keep in mind your personal situation when building your highway survival kit.
+This list is just a general idea of items you could bring, but remember your situation when building your highway survival kit.

-Another consideration is if you are travelling on the highway for work to make sure you have an emergency company kit filled with survival items in the vehicle.
+Another consideration is if you are travelling on the highway for work, to ensure you have an emergency company kit filled with survival items in the vehicle.

-If you are part of the health and safety committee at your work perhaps this is a great topic to bring up with your team for those employees who do travel.
+If you are part of the health and safety committee at your work, perhaps this is a great topic to bring up with your team for those employees who travel.